ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 ## NAT Gateway & Private Subnets
 ### Introduction to Private Subnets & NAT Gateway
+In the AWS Virtual Private Cloud (VPC), private subnets are secluded areas where you can place resources that should not be exposed to the internet.
+But what if these resources need to access the internet for updates/downloads?
+This is wjere NAT Gateway comes in.

 ### Understanding NAT Gateway
+A Network Address Translation (NAT) Gateway acts like a secure door that only opens one way.
+It allows your resources inside the private subnet to access the interent for things like updates and downloads but it doesn't allow anything from the internet to enter your private subnet.

+It allows instances in your private subent to connect to connect to outside services like Databses but restricts external services from connecting to these instances.

 ### Creating a NAT Gateway & Linking it to a Private Subnet